fjp/fjp.github.io/collections/_design-patterns/proxy-pattern.md

 - **Virtual Proxy:** controls access to an object that is expensive to instantiate.
 - **Protection Proxy:** controls access to the methods of an object based on the caller.

+Other variants of the Proxy Pattern are the following:

+- **Firewall Proxy:** controls access to a set of network resources, protecting the subject from malicious clients.
+This is used in corporate firewall systems.
+- **Smart Reference Proxy:** provides additional actions whenever a subject is referenced, such as counting the number of references to an object.
+In C++ this is a [shared smart pointer](https://en.cppreference.com/book/intro/smart_pointers#shared_ptr).
+- **Caching Proxy:** provides t3emporary storage for results of operations that are expensive.
+It can also allow multiple clients to share the results to reduce computation or network latency.
+This is often seen in web server proxies as well as content management and publishing systems.
+- **Synchronization Proxy:** provides safe access to a subject from multiple threas.
+This proxy is used in JavaSpaces, where it controls synchronized access to an underlying set of objects in a distributed environment.
+- **Complexity Hiding Proxy:** hides the complexity of and controls access to a complex set of classes.
+This is sometimes called the Facade Proxy.
+The Complexity Hiding Proxy differs from the [Facade Pattern](/design-patterns/facade) in that the proxy controls access, while the Facade Pattern just provides an alternative interface.
+- **Copy-On-Write Proxy:** controls the opying of an object by deferring the copying of an object until it is required by a client.
+This is a variant of the Virtual Proxy.

 <figure>
     <a href="/assets/pages/design-patterns/proxy-pattern.png"><img src="/assets/pages/design-patterns/proxy-pattern.png"></a>
     <figcaption>The Proxy Pattern.</figcaption>